marandaneto/flutter-conferences/README.md

 Conferences
 ===========

-A community-curated list of conferences around the world for Android developers.
+A community-curated list of conferences around the world for Flutter developers.

 Adding a conference